> Skip to content

 Pankaj Mishra

 Pankaj Mishra is the author of Age of Anger: A History of the Present, From the Ruins of Empire: The Intellectuals Who Remade Asia, and several other books of nonfiction and fiction.
-Mishra won the 2024 Weston International Award, as well as the 2014 Windham–Campbell Prize for nonfiction.
+Mishra won the 2024 Weston International Award, which rewards excellence in nonfiction writing on the global stage, as well as the 2014 Windham–Campbell Prize for nonfiction.
 He writes regularly for The New Yorker, The New York Review of Books, The Guardian, and The London Review of Books, among others.